We adapted our fellowship program for this year to be a non-residential program supporting in-depth reporting projects.

 You may submit samples from more than one medium in the accepted formats as indicated in the application.
 At least three samples should be from the past two years.

 - Print/Digital: Up to five samples including dates of publication.

 - Photography: Up to ten photographs with captions indicating when and where photographs were published.
 At least six of these photographs should be from the past two years.

 - Video and Audio: Maximum viewing or listening time should be a total of 30 minutes highlighting work from the past two years.
 Include a brief description indicating dates aired and a statement describing your involvement in each piece.

 - Editors/Managers: Upload a statement of no more than 500 words describing your job responsibilities and approach to your work.
 In addition to the statement, you may also submit stories or projects and include a description of your role in the piece.

 - Graphic/Visualization: Up to five samples including dates of publication.

 Letters of Reference

 You will be asked to enter the name, affiliation, title and email address for each person you will ask to submit a letter on your behalf.
 Upon submission of your application, a link and instructions on how to upload the letters will be sent to the email addresses you provided.
-Letters must be submitted by February 7, 2020.
+Deadline for the letters will be updated here and provided on the application.

 - One professional letter from a past or present supervisor or colleague.

 - One personal letter from a friend who may also be familiar with your professional background and work.

 - A confidential letter from your immediate supervisor elucidating your qualifications for a Knight-Wallace Fellowship.*